MyAssetMap/PublicAPI/Documentation/Users.md

 *`WIP` Returns all possible addons and their information

 **userID Authentication (`OPTIONAL`):**
-This endpoint does not require the user to authenticate themselves with their UUID.*
+This endpoint does not require the user to authenticate themselves with their UUID.

+_**Note:** Instead of passing a userID, it should be passed automatically using the logged in user._
+*

 ### Request: